-Our Health, Safety, Environment and Community (HSEC) Standards are included in the Company's suite of group-level documents.
-They provide the basis for developing and applying management systems at all sites operated by BHP Billiton.
+Our Health, Safety, Environment and Community (HSEC) Group Level Documents provide the basis for developing and applying management systems at all sites operated by BHP Billiton.
 These documents address the material sustainable development risks identified by the Company and highlight four key components of sustainable development:

-- · Health focusing on the elimination of risks through the control of potential workplace exposures to noise and substances which could result in long-term harm. - Safety providing a workplace where people can work without being injured. - Environment delivering efficient resource use, reducing and preventing pollution and enhancing biodiversity protection. - · Community engaging with those affected by our operations, including employees, contractors and communities; and respecting fundamental human rights.
+- · Health focusing on the elimination of risks through the control of potential workplace exposures to noise and substances which could result in long-term harm; - · Safety providing a workplace where people can work without being injured; - Environment delivering efficient resource use, reducing and preventing pollution and enhancing biodiversity protection; - · Community engaging with those affected by our operations, including employees, contractors and communities; and respecting fundamental human rights.

-The HSEC Standards also incorporate elements from, or are aligned with, other international policies, standards and management practices to which BHP Billiton has committed, such as the ICMM Sustainable Development Framework, the Global Compact, the United Nations Declaration of Human Rights and the Voluntary Principles on Security and Human Rights.
+The HSEC Group Level Documents also incorporate elements from, or are aligned with, other international policies, standards and management practices to which BHP Billiton has committed, such as the ICMM Sustainable Development Framework, the UN Global Compact, the United Nations Declaration of Human Rights and the Voluntary Principles on Security and Human Rights.

-The HSEC Standards are reviewed annually as a collaborative process with practitioners from the Group centre and from our husinesses
+The HSEC Group Level Documents are reviewed annually as a collaborative process with practitioners from the Group Centre and from our businesses.

-While many elements of our sustainability framework are encapsulated in specific HSEC documents, others are integrated into related Standards and Procedures.
-For example, HSEC elements are addressed in documents that focus on risk. supply and procurement, human resources and business ethics.
+While many elements of our sustainability framework are encapsulated in the HSEC Group Level Documents, others are integrated into related Group Level Documents that focus on risk, supply and procurement, human resources and business ethics.
 Sustainability has many touch-points across the Company and we continue to work collaboratively across disciplines to ensure the best outcomes.

-Audit and self-assessment
+Audit and assurance

-Our assets are benchmarked through a regular audit process against our HSEC Standards.
-HSEC audits now also address HSEC risk management and HSEC data integrity.
+Our assets are assessed for compliance against the HSEC Group Level Documents through a systematised audit process.
+In addition, HSEC audits also address HSEC risk management and HSEC data integrity.